TeamMolecule/sceutils/vita_loader/README.md

 1. Vita ELF loading with import/export parsing
 2. `db.yml` from vitasdk used for NID resolving
+3. A comment is added to every exported function so you can see if it's exported multiple times using different NIDs/libnids.
-3. System instructions like MRC/MCR are automatically commented
+4. System instructions like MRC/MCR are automatically commented
-4. MOVT/MOVW pairs are detected and appropriate xrefs are added
+5. MOVT/MOVW pairs are detected and appropriate xrefs are added

 ## Caveats, known bugs, etc